 Dress comfortably for your first yoga session in clothing that allows you to move your body fully.
 Stretchy shorts or pants and a T-shirt or tank top are best.
 Yoga is practiced barefoot, so you don't have to worry about special shoes.

 If you're doing your yoga workout on a carpeted floor, you probably don't need any equipment, although many people like to use a yoga mat or "sticky" mat.
 This special type of mat provides cushioning and grip while you do your poses.
-Yoga mats are sold in sporting goods stores, major retailers, and, possibly, at your yoga class location.
+You can buy yoga mats in sporting goods stores or often at the yoga class location.

 What can you expect at a yoga class or when you watch a yoga video?
 To begin the class, the instructor may lead you through a series of poses like Sun Salutations to warm up your arms, legs, and spine.
 After that, you'll concentrate on specific poses that work different areas of your body.
 Most yoga sessions end with some type of relaxation exercise.